Golang Learning Notes

 function to set up whatever state is required. -

-Actually each file can have multiple init functions.
+Actually each file can have multiple init functions, which called in the order they appear in the source.

 -